Dalek variants: Mark 3 Daleks in the 1960s

 In The Daleks' Master Plan (1965) several Daleks are shown clearing areas of jungle using short, tubular flame throwers, referred to as "pyro-flame burners", in place of the standard plunger.

 A Dalek with a circular sieve-like scoop attachment in place of its plunger is seen in The Power of the Daleks (1966).
 It is used for transferring embryonic Dalek mutants from a liquid-filled nurturing tank to their travel machine casings.
 For this serial and future appearance of the Mark 3 variant, the gun design was simplified by removing the mantles.

-In The Evil of the Daleks (1967) a Black Dalek is seen again, this time with grey shoulders.
-Two more elements of the Dalek hierarchy are also introduced; the Dalek Emperor and Daleks with black domes which appear to act as the Emperor's personal guard.
+In The Evil of the Daleks (1967) two more elements of the Dalek hierarchy appear; the Dalek Emperor and Daleks with black domes which appear to act as the Emperor's personal guard.
 (This motif appears again in "The Parting of the Ways" (2005), with black-domed Daleks fulfilling a similar function.)
 For the first time a Dalek is seen with a black pupil centred in its eye lens.

 An unusual version of the Mark 3 Dalek made an appearance in The Evil of the Daleks.
 It featured narrow skirt and shoulder sections, with the rear skirt panel having only a single vertical line of hemispheres down the middle.
 These differences are not alluded to in the story.
 This prop is sometimes referred to as "The Wilkie Dalek" after Bernard Wilkie, the BBC technical designer who became primarily responsible for the Doctor Who programme's visual effects after Shawcraft's involvement ceased during 1967.